 What Are the 7 Steps of Wudu?
 Step-by-Step Guide for US Muslims

 The ritual purification of Wudu (ablution) is the essential physical and legal act that validates the daily prayer (Salat) for Muslims across the USA, making the correct performance of its sequence absolutely vital.
 While the Qur'an specifies four obligatory washings, the complete ritual involves several supplementary steps taught by the Prophet Muhammad (peace be upon him).
 This leads to a foundational and practical question: What are the 7 steps of Wudu?
 Understanding this sequence is crucial because it ensures the purification is performed exactly as taught, fulfilling both the legal mandate and the prophetic tradition (Sunnah).
 I will clarify that while the exact number can vary based on whether one counts the obligatory (Fardh) or recommended (Sunnah) acts, the core procedure includes a clear series of essential cleansing actions.
-The 7 steps of Wudu are: the intention (Niyyah), saying Bismillah, washing the hands, rinsing the mouth, cleaning the nose, washing the face, and washing the arms.
+The 7 steps of Wudu are: the intention (Niyyah), rinsing the mouth, washing the face, washing the hands, wiping the head, wiping the ears, washing the feet.
+For a thorough, detailed breakdown of the practical ritual, consult the complete manual: How to Perform Wudu Step-by-Step.

 I often explain that the complexity of Wudu lies in integrating the non-negotiable legal requirements with the spiritual refinements.
 The steps listed as seven usually combine the mandatory Qur'anic washings with the highly recommended preparatory acts, like cleaning the mouth and nose, which perfect the ritual and maximize spiritual reward (Thawab).
 Skipping an obligatory step invalidates the purification, while skipping a recommended step only reduces the reward.
 This distinction, emphasized in Islamic jurisprudence (Fiqh), is essential for every believer seeking to ensure their act of worship is both legally sound and spiritually complete.